photo by PeopleImages via iStock

 photo by urfinguss via iStock

-So, what are wheel offsets?
+So, what are offsets?
 To understand the differences between negative offset and what is positive wheel offset, we first need to go through what wheel offset is.

 Wheel offset is how much in towards the suspension components or out further away from the suspension components the mounting point of your wheel sits.

-For example, a positive offset wheel will push the tire in towards the suspension because the mounting point is very close to the outside part of the wheel.
+For example, a positive offset will push the tire in towards the suspension because the mounting point is very close to the outside part of the wheel.

-A negative offset wheel will push the tire away from suspension components because the mounting point is near the inside of the wheel.
+A negative offset will push the tire away from suspension components because the mounting point is near the inside of the wheel.

 A zero offset setup will locate the tire at the exact center as the mounting point and is located on the center of the wheel.